afroinnovate/afi_loadboard_api/README.md

 This API has the following core dependencies:

-- `.NET Core SDK`: The software development kit for .NET Core.
+- `.NET Core SDK 3.1`: The software development kit for .NET Core.
+- `.NET 7`:
 - `Dapper`: A micro ORM for .NET.
 It simplifies data access and is highly performant.
 - `Npgsql`: .NET data provider for PostgreSQL.
 - ... _(Include other specific packages or libraries as necessary)_